 At times you wish that these pockets of paradise can be reserved for a lucky few who only pass on the secret to those who deserve to see it and appreciate it.
 To hope that destinations are preserved for future travellers is sometimes wishing for a miracle.

 But realistically, what do you expect?
 While there are of the beaten track places to uncover, it just so happens that you knowingly came to a key area of interest, so of course, there are going to be other tourists in these places.
 And you know what?
 YOU ARE ONE OF THEM!
 No really, you are.
 That hurts, doesn’t it?
 We may ‘travel’, but we still fall under that dreaded ‘T‘ word in some form or another.

 I recently had a debate with a traveller who used this line in relation to the gorgeous Malaysian Perhentian Islands.
 She had chosen to stay on the most popular and well-known spot of Long Beach and while I had a great time lapping up the mixture of quiet time and fun time, she hated it.
 The failure here was in not realising that ‘popular’ translates into A LOT OF PEOPLE.

 I began a discussion about how, in the modern travelling age, seclusion comes at a cost, especially now that top-end resorts have snapped up a huge chunk of the world’s gorgeous enclaves of paradise.
 So I added: “Why didn’t you just pay a local to take you out to a beach far away where no one would be?” which was met with the response: “But that would mean having to pay a lot of Ringgit to a local.”
-No shit, Sherlock – that’s why getting off the beaten track takes a lot of work and organisation.
+Involving and helping locals should be at the very core of how you travel – that’s why getting off the beaten track takes a lot of work and organisation.
 I had to end it there.

 2. The Comparative Traveller